 He trained Miu in silat and is the direct cause of her now being able to use Dou ki.

-His epithet, "Demon Fist God," is not the nickname of a man you want to stick too close to, either.
+His epithet, "Demon Fist God," is not the nickname of a man you want to get too close to, either.
 Literally so as of Chapter 463—Akira Hongo reveals that Junazard took a third option in martial arts and went down the path of "Gedou" (which literally means "path of the demon").

 Older Than He Looks: Underneath his mask, his face looks way too young for a guy who fought in a war 23 years ago.
 Perhaps he exchanges tips with Kushinada.
 His hands look strangely older and rougher, though.